siruguri/ActiveRecord-Without-Rails-JDBC-Mssql/README.md

 * https://github.com/jwo/ActiveRecord-Without-Rails
 * http://exposinggotchas.blogspot.jp/2011/02/activerecord-migrations-without-rails.html

-Configured for JRuby, JDBC, and Microsoft MSSQL server
+The Gemfile can be configured for a combo of JRuby, JDBC, and Microsoft MSSQL server, as well as for a combo of MRI Ruby (tested on 2.1.2) and SQLite3/Postgres.

 ---